Agricultural Literacy Curriculum Matrix

 Exploring Texture in the Garden (Grades K-2)

-Students will explore living and nonliving things, determine how nonliving resources help sustain plant life, and experiment with visual arts techniques through an examination of texture in the natural world.
+Students explore living and nonliving things, determine how nonliving resources help sustain plant life, and experiment with visual arts techniques through an examination of texture in the natural world.
 Activities in this lesson include collecting and categorizing items from the natural environment, creating seed and soil mosaics, making clay imprints, and coloring cloth with plant materials.

 Interest Approach — Engagement:

 - 5 different types of produce (e.g., apple, orange, celery, potato, onion)

 - 5 different rocks (e.g., sandstone, granite, coal, pyrite, quartz)